Home > Articles > What is the Difference between Place Value and Face Value?

 The International System of Numeration

 The International System of Numbers is used by the majority of the world's countries.
 The total is split into groups or periods in this approach.
 To form the groups, one must begin with the number's extreme right digit.
 The various groups are referred to as the ones, thousands, millions, and billions.
 The digits in one column are divided into hundreds, tens, and units.
-The following three numbers on the left side of the group of ones form the group of thousands, which is further subdivided into thousands, ten thousand, and a hundred thousand.
+The following three numbers on the left side of the group of ones form the group of thousands, that is further subdivided into thousands, ten thousand, and a hundred thousand.
 The group of millions is formed by the third group of the following three numbers on the left side of the group of thousands.
 Three numbers on the left side of the million groups create the billion group, which is split into billions, ten billion, and hundred billion.

 Related Articles- Courses after 12th Commerce.